liferay/liferay-docs/discover/deployment/articles/01-installing-search-engine/01-configuring-elasticsearch/01-configuring-the-connector.markdown

     ./bin/elasticsearch -d

-Once both Elasticsearch and @product@ are installed and running, introduce
-@product@ and Elasticsearch to each other.
+Once both Elasticsearch and @product@ are installed and running, introduce them to each other.

 ## Configuring the Liferay Elasticsearch Connector [](id=configuring-the-liferay-elasticsearch-connector)

-The Elasticsearch connector provides integration between Elasticsearch and
+The Elasticsearch connector provides integration between Elasticsearch and the portal.
-@product@.
 Before you configure the connector, make sure Elasticsearch is running.

 There are two ways to configure the adapter: